A Spooky Ghost Bento Box for Halloween Lunch

 Halloween falls on a school day this year, so here’s an idea for a Halloween bento lunch to take to school.
 Also, if you’re hosting a Halloween party, you can deconstruct these lunch components and serve them.

-Here are the ingredients you’ll need for this Halloween bento lunch
+Ingredients you’ll need for this Halloween Bento Lunch

 - white bread